giovanni404/wasm_dynamic_linking/README.md

 ```
 $emcc main.c foo1.c foo2.c -o main.html
 ```
-In this case the generated wasm file depends on an Emscripten JS runtime.
-The the HTML and WASM files need to be served by a local Web Server like **Chrome**:
+In this case the generated WASM file depends on a JavaScript Engine for execution.
+Run the HTML and WASM files using a Web Browser like **Chrome**:

 ```
 $emrun main.html --browser "/mnt/c/Program Files (x86)/Google/Chrome/Application/"chrome.exe